jayfabs/Crowdfunding_ETL/README.md

 ## The data cleaning process involved the following steps:

-Read in the crowdfunding.xslx file using the pandas library and put data into a dataframe.
+Read in the crowdfunding.xlsx file using the pandas library and put data into a dataframe.
 Split the Category and Subcategory column into two separate columns.
 Create separate dataframes for Category and Subcategory.
 Each dataframe will have two columns one listing the category or subcategory and the other with an ID column create using pandas.
 Use images below as an example.